White House (plantation): The Other White House (the U.S. President's House) in Washington, D.C.

+Martha Dandridge Custis took care of George Washington at her house when he was suddenly ill before they began courting.
+He met her on his way to work at the House of Burgesses in Williamsburg, Virginia.
+He met her again on his return.
+George Washington did not live in Martha's house.
+She moved to Mount Vernon after they married.

 Location of the White House Mansion

 The location of the White House Mansion can be found on Google Maps.
 Based on the aerial image of the area it would appear that an excavation site can be seen.